 Cash games are often described as the most difficult form of poker.
 Although not everyone agrees on this point it’s hard to deny the fact that they are the most complex from the strategic point of view.
 You’re almost always playing with 100 or more big blinds effective, which makes every decision you make not just more involved but also much more significant.

 The question is: how do you become a winning player and stay one as you move up through the stakes?

 That’s where Upswing’s Advanced Cash Game Strategy course comes into play.
 Created by Alex ‘Kanu7’ Millar, this is an extensive, very intensive, and very useful course for all those looking to take their cash gameplay to the next level.

-Like a majority of Upswing courses, this one isn’t aimed at absolute beginners.
+Like the majority of Upswing courses, this one isn’t aimed at absolute beginners.
 While Advanced Cash Game Strategy would definitely benefit players across the board, those with solid fundamentals are likely to get most out of it.

 Table Of Contents

 Advanced Cash Game Strategy in a Nutshell